davisjoseph6/holbertonschool-machine_learning/unsupervised_learning/gan/README.md

 # Generative Adversarial Networks (GANs)

-This directory contains implementations of various types of GANs, including the simple GAN and Wasserstein GAN (WGAN) with clipping.
-These models are used for generating synthetic data, such as images, by training two neural networks: a generator and a discriminator, in an adversarial setting.
+This directory contains various implementations of Generative Adversarial Networks (GANs) and related modules, with a focus on basic GANs, Wasserstein GANs (WGAN), and their variants.
+GANs are powerful tools for generating synthetic data by training two neural networks (generator and discriminator) in a competitive process.

 ---